 1. YOUR'E SCRUNCHING INSTEAD OF STRETCHING

 You think you're stretching - but actually, you're "scrunching".
-When stretching, you're curling like a snail instead of lengthening your hamstring muscles.
+When stretching, you're curling like a snail instead of lengthening your muscles.

 3. YOU'RE ALL SKEWED